yoga-poses-for-anti-aging

 How to Do It:

-• Place your hands on your lower back for support.
+• Place your hands on your lower back to help.

-• Lean back, arching your spine and reaching for your heels.
+• Lean back, arching your back and reaching toward heels.

 Benefits:

-• Opens up the chest and improves lung capacity.
+• Expands the chest and enhances the lung capacity.

 7. Forward Bend (Uttanasana)